 - Event entry fees cannot be refunded or transferred to another rider under any circumstances.

-- We reserve the right to cancel any event due to extreme weather conditions.
+- We reserve the right to cancel any event due to unforeseen circumstances and/or extreme weather conditions.
 Your entry will be automatically moved to the rescheduled event.
 If you can’t make the rescheduled event, you can carry your entry to another event of an equal or lower ticket value within the 6 months following the rescheduled event or you may be entitled to a partial refund.
 No refunds will be issued and no compensation will be given towards your travel or accommodation costs.

 - In the case of competition entries or giveaways, the winner agrees to the use of his or her name, photograph and disclosure of county of residence and will co-operate with any other reasonable requests from us relating to any post-winning publicity.